 It’s difficult to drift off in a bedroom full of mess and clutter.
 Being in an untidy bedroom can make you feel stressed – even if you aren’t aware of it.
 So, if you’ve had a few bad nights in a row, try giving your bedroom a thorough tidy.
 Hoover the floor, clear up your clothes and dust away the cobwebs.
 Changing your bedding will make your bed feel clean and crisp, too.

 For those who like to embrace spirituality, meditation can be a great way of getting to sleep.
 Often, we struggle to drift off because we experience invasive thoughts.
 We start worrying about the Monday meeting or think about something embarrassing that happened ten years ago.
 It’s infuriating.
-Meditation teaches the art of closing your mind and reducing brain chatter.
+Meditation teaches the art of sleep hypnosis, closing your mind and reducing brain chatter.
 You need to let go of any thoughts that appear.
 So, meditating five minutes before bed could make a huge difference.

 Sometimes, we struggle to sleep because our bodies aren’t tired.
 This is often the case for those who drive to work and have desk jobs.
 Sure, your mind’s tired, but your body feels wide awake.
 If this sounds like you, try incorporating some exercise into your routine.
 A half an hour gym session could be the difference between a restful night and a cranky one.